-At September 30, 2018, the Authority reported as cash equivalents at amortized cost \$2,017,629 in the SBA PRIME investment pool, representing ownership of a share of the pool, not the underlying securities.
+At September 30, 2019, the Authority reported as cash equivalents at amortized cost \$2,644,008 in the SBA PRIME investment pool, representing ownership of a share of the pool, not the underlying securities.
 Pooled investments with the SBA are not registered with the Securities and Exchange Commission, however SBA PRIME operates in conformity with the Securities and Exchange Commission's Rule 2a-7.
-Oversight of the pooled investments with the SBA is provided by a group of individuals that function as a board of directors.
-The authorized investment types are set forth in Section 215.47, Florida Statutes.
-The SBA PRIME carried a credit rating of AAAm by Standard & Poor's, had a weighted average maturity of 33 days and fair value factor of 0.9999 at September 30, 2018.
+Oversight of the pooled investments with the SBA is provided by a group of individuals that function as a Board of Trustees.
+The Trustees appoint a nine-member Investment Advisory Council and a six member Florida PRIME Advisory Council.
+Both Councils are responsible for review of the Florida PRIME Investment Policy and any proposed changes prior to its presentation to the Trustees and will undertake other duties set forth in Applicable Florida Law.
+The authorized investment types are set forth in Section 215..44-2.15.47, Florida Statutes.
+The SBA PRIME carried a credit rating of AAAm by Standard & Poor's and had a weighted average maturity of 37 days at September 30, 2019.
+All investments are stated at amortized cost, which in most cases approximates the market value of the securities.
+The objective of the Florida PRIME is to maintain a stable \$1.00 net asset value; however, the \$1.00 net asset value is not guaranteed or insured by the State of Florida.
 Participants may experience restrictions on withdrawals from 48 hours to 15 days.
 The withdrawal restrictions may not exceed 15 days.
 The SBA provides a separate audit of the SBA PRIME financial statements on their website www.sbafla.com/prime.